klalumiere/NiceMPI/README.md

 1. First make sure that the type that is manipulated is indeed [POD](http://en.cppreference.com/w/cpp/concept/PODType) by using [`std::is_pod`](http://en.cppreference.com/w/cpp/types/is_pod).
 2. Treat the type as an array of [bytes](https://en.wikipedia.org/wiki/Byte) (unsigned char).

 Performances are a legitimate concern with this approach.
 What if, internally, the MPI implementation is able to use the knowledge of the data type to perform some optimization?
 However, a quick look at [MPICH](https://www.mpich.org/) source hints that optimizations seem to depends only on data size, not on data type.
-If this information were found to be invalid, I believe that this performance issue could be fixed and that the interface of this library could still remain intact at the expense of a more complicated implementation.
+If this information were found to be invalid, I believe that this performance issue could be fixed and that the interface of this library could still remain intact at the expense of a more complicated implementation [<sup>1</sup>](#footnoteOne).

 Another choice made with this library is to support only C++11 and more.
 This significantly simplifies the implementation.
 It is plausible to think that this simplification may ultimately benifit the interface.

 # Dependencies

-- A C++ compiler that supports C++11, like recent versions of [clang++](http://clang.llvm.org/) or [g++](https://gcc.gnu.org/) [<sup>1</sup>](#footnoteOne).
+- A C++ compiler that supports C++11, like recent versions of [clang++](http://clang.llvm.org/) or [g++](https://gcc.gnu.org/) [<sup>2</sup>](#footnoteTwo).
 - [MPICH](https://www.mpich.org/), an open source implementation of MPI.
 Other implementations of MPI might work with this library, but they were not tested.

 # Usage